suncoinchain/suncoin-toolkit/packages/suncoin-profile-sdk/README.md

-# Pancakeswap Profile SDK
+# Suncoinchain Profile SDK

-This package provides some handy functions to retrieve data for Pancakeswap Profile system.
+This package provides some handy functions to retrieve data for Suncoinchain Profile system.

-If you're looking for React-ready solution - take a look at the [profile-hook](https://github.com/pancakeswap/pancake-toolkit/tree/master/packages/pancake-profile-hook).
+If you're looking for React-ready solution - take a look at the [profile-hook](https://github.com/suncoinchain/suncoin-toolkit/tree/master/packages/suncoin-profile-hook).

 ##### Table of Contents